Paternity fraud: Finland

 The default in Finnish law as of 2018 is that the husband is the acknowledged father of the child who is born into wedlock (or to a deceased husband).
-Only if the wife agrees, can that initial determination be set to something else.
-However, from 2016 the general right the mother to solely allow or prevent the parental investigation was abolished.
+Only if the wife agrees can that initial determination be set to something else.
+However, from 2016, the general right the mother to solely allow or prevent the parental investigation was abolished.
 The default and immediately forcing juridical assumption of paternity of a husband was not changed in the latest 2015 act.

 A man can bring up a later legal action to annul his paternity, disregarding of the resistance of his wife.
 The legal action for annulment may be brought in the district court by a man whose paternity has been determined on the basis of either marriage or by some other authoritative decision.
-However, the ruling of the court can be pretty much anything and the UN declaration of children's rights are not followed.

 A man who has officially acknowledged paternity relinquishes his rights to further actions if he, knowing the woman had a sexual intercourse with another man, or that she has used foreign sperm for fertilization, has stated in writing following birth of the child that the child is biologically his.

-Otherwise legally binding prebirth acknowledgment of a man must be rejected, if either the health care staff of the child supervisor do have a founded suspicion that the man is not a father of the child, or he is for any reason not capable to understand what he is doing when acknowledging the paternity.
+Otherwise legally binding prebirth acknowledgment of a man must be rejected, if either the health care staff of the child supervisor do have a founded suspicion that the man is not a father of the child, or he is for any reason not capable of understanding what he is doing when acknowledging the paternity.

-If a mother deliberately gives false information to the authorities, which contributes to the erroneous establishment of paternity, she may be fined.
+If a mother deliberately gives false information to the authorities that contributes to the erroneous establishment of paternity, she may be fined.

 South Korea

-In 2004, a South Korean man was awarded $42,380 compensation for pain and suffering when a DNA test established that his ex-wife's paternity claim regarding their child was misattributed.
-When Mr. Doe, who had married Ms. Doe based on her paternity claim, began a lawsuit against a hospital for switching his child at birth, Ms. Doe claimed to having been pregnant with another man's baby.
+In 2004, a South Korean man was awarded $42,380 compensation for pain and suffering when a DNA test established that the child he had with his ex-wife was not his.
+Ms. Doe had become pregnant prior to marriage and claimed that the child belonged to Mr. Doe.
+Mr. Doe married her as a result.
+Mr. Doe confronted Ms. Doe on discovering that the baby did not look like him at all, whereupon Ms. Doe claimed that the hospital must have switched the child at birth.
+When Mr. Doe moved to sue the hospital, Ms. Doe admitted that she had been pregnant with another man's baby.
+The court nullified the marriage as well.